Biting her lip, the detective sat shakily on the couch across from her would-be partner. “…I’ll tell you everything.”

 This, I believe, is the trope’s enduring source of fascination: witnessing how two people develop deep bonds of trust and love.
 Romance is incidental, even accidental.
 It is also inevitable, although the characters fight it every breath of the way.
 Despite their irresistible chemistry, they typically remain maddeningly chaste with one another.
-Mistake them for a couple and they’ll contradict you, exchanging an awkward glance; imply their connection is anything beyond platonic and they’ll vociferously deny it.
+Mistake them for a couple and they’ll contradict you, exchanging an awkward glance; imply their connection is anything beyond platonic and they’ll vociferously refute it.
 The longer they resist, the larger the question looms at the story’s core.

 …At the heart of story.

 The exquisite agony of suspense—will they or won’t they get together?—becomes the heartbeat of the story, especially in serial fiction.
 And it can’t carry on forever.
 Timelines differ between stories, but eventually those smoldering embers must catch fire.
 Once the partners admit or consummate their attraction, that tension releases.
 No tension, no tale.
 So logically, this is where the narrative should end.

 Instead, it’s where most television series go awry.
 Forced to protract the partner-lover tango over an indefinite number of seasons, writing committees contrive ridiculous excuses to drag out the drama.
-Hookups, breakups, babies, memory loss…the worst I remember was a character getting infected with a designer disease that was genetically coded to her partner’s DNA, so that if he touched her it would kill him.
+Hookups, breakups, babies, memory loss…the worst one I remember was a character getting infected with a designer disease that was genetically coded to her partner’s DNA, so that if he touched her it would kill him.
 (What was that illness called?
 Oh yeah—Shark-Jump Syndrome.
 Deadly, but pandemic on network television.)
 Almost every partner-lover story I’ve ever obsessed over succumbed to this pitfall, tarnishing the pair’s luster with melodrama.

 Books, thankfully, don’t suffer this disadvantage.
 Authors know how their story will play out, ending it exactly where and how they choose.
 We can execute the steps with the patience and subtlety needed to make it irresistible and bring it to a satisfying conclusion.
 After all, it’s not only the protagonists we must ensnare, but the audience.
 As the characters unwittingly fall for one another, readers fall for them.
 This double seduction is why I love the partner-lover tango even more as a writer than I do as a fan!